kristinahsu/lab4/README.md

 # LAB4 Tiles

 For this assignment, I limited the scope to the Seattle Area, because I think it is more relevant to me as I live in this area.
 I choose to only export tiles with Zoom 10 to 14 because as demonstrated in the fourth tiles, the smaller zoom covers a much wider area that I am not focusing on.
-And although it doesn't take much storage space, it is not beneficial to our understanding of the area.
+Although it doesn't take much storage space, it is not beneficial to our understanding of the area and looks rather messy.

 ## [Maps](https://kristinahsu.github.io/lab4/)